tomasanda/ogr2poly.py/README.md

 -----

-Converts any of the GDAL OGR Vector Formats to an OSM Poly File.
+Converts any of the GDAL OGR Vector Formats to an OSM Poly File (e.g geojson to poly file).
 See http://www.gdal.org/ogr/ogr_formats.html

 -----